How to pay for medically necessary infusion therapy?

 Recommended Blogs

-Although Dementia and Alzheimer's are not the same thing, they are often used interchangably.
+Although Dementia and Alzheimer's are not the same thing, they are often used interchangeably.
 The key difference is that Dementia is an umbrella term that describes a collection of symptoms that include severe decline in mental abilities due to the brain's physical deterioration.
 Alzheimer's disease is a specific type of dementia that is progressive and associated with early onset memory troubles.

 Providers – ready to learn more?